moving by car

 Helpful tips and tricks for your move by car in Germany and abroad

-Of course, you also want to take your car with you when you move into your new home.
-UTS offers you the service you need.
-Of course, we will also support you with all aspects of your vehicle and ensure that you and your car arrive safely in your new home.
+When you move to your new residence, you naturally want to take your car with you.
+UTS offers the necessary services for this.
+Rest assured that we will provide you with comprehensive support to ensure that you and your car arrive safely at your new place of residence.
 Because you also have to observe a few things and deadlines when moving with your car.

 On the following page you will find all the important information about your move with a car as well as important tips and costs incurred for a vehicle re-registration.